Central Inner Mongolia, China: What to pack, what to wear, and when to go [2022]

 Empty Lighthouse is a reader-supported site.
 This article may contain affiliate links to Amazon and other sites.
 We earn a commission on purchases made through these links.

-Traveling to Central Inner Mongolia, China?
-If you're planning to go to Central Inner Mongolia, here is some important information about when to go, what to wear, and what to pack.
+Ready to pack for Central Inner Mongolia, China?
+If you're planning to go to Central Inner Mongolia, below is some important information about when to go, what to wear, and what to pack.

 Contents